Changissnz/nu_merchant_principal/README.md

 expensive magnitude of introspection into the device that they use, the device that is supposed to serve their aims, not their lofty estimations that remain correct only in the realm of imagination.
+And introspections of this nature need to be done frequently for problems that improve against the successes of the user.
 In this example of a contraption for erroneous offspring, metaphorically speaking, there is also the related concept of the <ins>pragmatism trap</ins> (section The Sophisticated as Behavior After Appearance).